TL;DR β the best trade show lead capture apps by what your team actually needs

 You're 500+ people.
 You have a dedicated event marketing team, an agency partner, and a budget that includes "experiential booth design."
 You go to 30+ shows a year, including a few flagship events where the booth is the point.
 Lead capture is one piece of a larger event-tech stack.

 My honest pick: Captello for engagement-led booths.
+Cvent LeadCapture if you're a Cvent-shop that wants capture wired into registration.
 Leadature if you need the hardware and the BANT/MEDDIC structured qualification.
 Momencio if your buying motion is heavily pipeline-analytics driven.
 Zuant if you've already got it deployed and the switching cost is high.

 Worth a look: Exporb as a complement to your enterprise platform, not a replacement.
 Your AEs running booth conversations will love having structured AI insights from the actual conversation.
 Pair it with whatever's running your operations layer.